BRUSSELS/PARIS (Reuters) - If Emmanuel Macron wins Sunday’s French presidential run-off, Europe’s pro-EU liberals will finally have their champion.

 From a Paris dinner party with the young leaders of Belgium and Luxembourg, to a conspicuous Twitter bromance with Italy’s ex-premier Matteo Renzi, Macron has already built a circle of likeminded peers, unafraid to promote closer EU integration at a time when voters are being tempted by the hard right and left.The young leaders present themselves as fresh faces, free of 20th-century baggage of left-right class war.

-But to fulfill their dream of a reinvigorated Europe, they still need to win over leaders from the old school, above all Germany’s Angela Merkel.
+But to fulfil their dream of a reinvigorated Europe, they still need to win over leaders from the old school, above all Germany’s Angela Merkel.

 Macron discussed his plans for Europe at a private dinner party in March at the home of a French TV celebrity, attended by Belgium’s 41-year-old Prime Minister Charles Michel and Luxembourg’s Prime Minister Xavier Bettel, 44.